Adox CMS 20 II: An Ultra-High Resolution 35mm Film

 It’s true that a lot of these pixels are “fake.”
 Starting with the interpolation that stretches one of the image’s dimensions using a bit of clever math.
 Adobe’s Super Resolution tool draws on its data from machine learning sessions to “guess” what the neighbouring pixels would look like.

 The “purest” resolution I could get with my PrimeFilm XA — i.e., no interpolation, no machine learning enhancement — is 5,000DPI or 34 megapixels on 35mm film.
-Which is already a lot — but why not push it a little further, even if it’s with a bit of help from the machine brains?
+This is already a lot — but why not push it a little further, even if it’s with a bit of help from the machine brains?
 That should still give a nearly complete idea of what it’s like to work with the “highest resolving image recording system in the world.”

 How I got this 400-megapixel scan: I had my PrimeFilm XAs scanner output a positive 24-bit uncompressed TIFF via VueScan driver at full interpolated 10,000DPI.
 This generated a huge, unprocessed image that I opened using Adobe Bridge — the only way to get to the “Super Resolution” tool if you are working with TIFFs at the time of this writing.
 From Bridge, I’ve right-clicked on the image and chose “Open in Camera Raw…” Then, right-clicked on the image again and “Enhance...” with “Super Resolution” checked.
 At this point, I’ve got an enormous negative that I then negated and equalized in Photoshop.